ridiculous/grape-middleware-logger/README.md

 # Grape::Middleware::Logger

-Dead until brought to life with the release of Grape v0.12.0
+Works if you're running directly off Grape master.
+Otherwise, you'll have to wait for the release of Grape v0.12.0

 ## Installation